Square Root LASSO: Well-posedness, Lipschitz stability and the tuning trade off: SR-LASSO LASSO

 In~\cref{fig:motivation-sr-uc-comparison} we presented two graphics that serve to orient and motivate our work, in particular suggesting that there is a trade off for parameter tuning between robustness and sensitivity.
 In~\cref{fig:motivation-known} we demonstrated graphically the known fact that $\lambda_{\text{best}}^{\text{UC}}$ depends on the noise scale $\gamma > 0$, whereas $\lambda_{\text{best}}^{\text{SR}}$ is relatively robust (\ie{} agnostic) to variation in the noise scale.
 Five independent trials were performed for each program using parameter values $(m, n, s) = (50, 100, 5)$.
 Aspects of the experimental setup not already detailed in \cref{sec:contributions}, including the definition of the sensing matrix $A \in \reals^{m \times n}$, measurements $b \in \reals^{m}$ and ground-truth signal $x^{\sharp}$, are detailed in~\cref{sec:implementation-details}.

-On the other hand, in~\cref{fig:motivation-new} we plot the empirical local Lipschitz behavior of the \srlasso{} and \lasso{} solution maps --- namely, $\| \bar{x}(\lambda) - \bar{x}(\bar{\lambda}) \|$.
-Here, $\bar{\lambda} \approx \lambda_{\text{best}}$ and $\lambda_{\text{nmz}} := \lambda / \bar{\lambda}$ so that the two programs can be plotted about the same reference point on the horizontal axis. $L_{\text{SR}}$, given in \cref{eq:lipschitz_ub_lamda}, corresponds to a theoretical upper bound on the local Lipschitz constant for $\bar{x}_{\text{SR}}(\lambda)$, established in \cref{cor:Lipschitz_lambda}; $L_{\text{UC}}$ to that for \lasso{}, obtained by the current authors in a previous work (in particular, a tighter version of~\cite[Theorem~4.13]{berk2022lasso}).
+On the other hand, in~\cref{fig:motivation-new-continued} we plot the empirical local Lipschitz behavior of the \srlasso{} and \lasso{} solution maps --- namely, $\| \bar{x}(\lambda) - \bar{x}(\bar{\lambda}) \|$.
+Here, $\bar{\lambda} \approx \lambda_{\text{best}}$ and $\lambda_{\text{nmz}} := \lambda / \bar{\lambda}$ so that the two programs can be plotted about the same reference point on the horizontal axis. $L_{\text{SR}}$, given in \cref{eq:lipschitz_ub_lamda}, corresponds to a theoretical upper bound on the local Lipschitz constant for $\bar{x}_{\text{SR}}(\lambda)$, established in \cref{cor:Lipschitz_lambda}; $L_{\text{UC}}$ to that for \lasso{}, obtained by the current authors in a previous work (in particular, a tighter version of~\cite[Theorem~4.13]{berk2023lasso}).
 Interestingly, there is a clear connection to be drawn between the pair $L_{\text{SR}}$ and $L_{\text{UC}}$, which is made precise in \cref{sec:theoretical-comparison}.
-There, and in \cref{cor:Lipschitz_lambda} we define a quantity $V$ (appearing in the legend of \cref{fig:motivation-new}), which appears to serve as a good characterization for how the two local Lipschitz constants differ, namely $L_{\text{UC}} \approx L_{\text{SR}} |1 - V|$.
+There, and in \cref{cor:Lipschitz_lambda} we define a quantity $V$ (appearing in the legend of \cref{fig:motivation-new-continued}), which appears to serve as a good characterization for how the two local Lipschitz constants differ, namely $L_{\text{UC}} \approx L_{\text{SR}} |1 - V|$.
 Note that we chose $\bar{\lambda}$ to correspond with a good estimate of the ground truth signal $x^{\sharp}$, because this is perhaps the most interesting region of parameter space in practice; however, the observations made here apply to a much larger range of $\lambda$ values.
+The dimensional parameters for this plot are identical to those for \cref{fig:motivation-known,fig:motivation-new} and are given in \cref{sec:implementation-details}.